ashdavies/talks/whats-new-in-firebase/index.md

 - Conflict Resolution

 ^
-Whilst Firebase doesn't yet support the ability to resolve complex conflicts, most conflicts will be automatically merged without any intervention required.
+- Whilst Firebase doesn't yet support the ability to resolve complex conflicts
+- Most conflicts will be automatically merged without any intervention required

 ---